vdaas/vald/docs/overview/architecture.md

 ## Basic Architecture

-Vald is based on microservice, which means Vald is composited by multiple components, you can deploy part of the components to your cluster depending on your needs.
+Vald is based on microservice architecture, which means Vald is composited by multiple components, you can deploy part of the components to your cluster depending on your needs.
 In this section, we will introduce the basic architecture of Vald.

 <img src="../../assets/docs/overview/minimal_architecture.png" />